holderbp/lecture_notes/README.md

 Please do not compile the LaTeX into display mode, I need the raw code for editing purposes.
 ```
 4. Copy the junk.png file into the `images` directory.
 Make multiple copies of it, one for each figure appearing on that page.
 Give images names like `06_capacitor-w-dielectric.png`
+5. Open the image png files in Preview and crop (cmd-k) the figure section.
 5. Copy the ChatGPT transcript into a markdown file (`06_equipotential-capacitance.md`) and adjust things:
   - Adjust headings how you want
   - make block equations using \`\`\`math